 We know that producing a great public consultation report isn’t always easy.

 You’ve often got a lot of information to work through, and it’s difficult to standardise the process when individual consultations vary so much.
 We’ve seen a lot of government consultation reports and we know what works.
-So we’ve cherry-picked 10 examples of great features from our customers to help you produce a clear, concise report that your stakeholders will want to read.
+So we’ve cherry-picked 10 examples of great features from our customers to help you produce a clear, concise consultation report that your stakeholders will want to read.

-1. Explain how the consultation was promoted
+10. Explain how the consultation was promoted

 Include the details of your consultation promotion to help to reassure respondents that the whole exercise wasn’t a ‘non-consultation’.